 Then the news: "Bruce Kirby Inc. has today [April 8] signed Builder Agreements to manufacture the Kirby Torch in regions serving the needs of sailors in the Americas, Europe, Africa, Asia and Oceania."

 Then today the announcement that "Current manufacturers of the Kirby sailboat under the Laser brand are in the process of converting over to manufacture the Kirby sailboat under the Kirby Torch brand.
 The process is expected to take a few months after which Kirby Torch builders will be the only licensed manufacturers of the Kirby sailboat throughout the world."

-So at the end of all this, we might end up with the Kirby Torch as the official Olympic class - and the only difference from the Laser we have known so fondly for all these years being in the name... oh and in the fact that a long tradition of building many of the world's most popular singlehander in the UK comes to an end.
+So at the end of all this, we might end up with the Kirby Torch as the official Olympic class — the name being the only difference from the Laser we have known so fondly all these years.

-Quite what the final outcome after all the legal wrangling and politics are played out will be remains to be seen, but it will be a sad day when we have to change what we call the boat that has been such a great friend to the sport.
+The final outcome after all the legal wrangling and politics play out remains to be seen, but it will be a sad day when we have to change what we call the boat that has been such a great friend to the sport.
 And if LaserPerformance (Europe) is out of the picture, who will distribute the boats in the UK?
 Two designs it used to produce already have new homes.
-The SB20 (formerly Laser SB3 see The SB20 is born: Laser SB3 class changes name and builder) is now built by White Formula and the 2000 (formerly Laser 2000) by LDC (see LDC is Announced as New Builder of the 2000).
+The SB20 (formerly Laser SB3.
+See The SB20 is born: Laser SB3 class changes name and builder) is now built by White Formula and the 2000 (formerly Laser 2000) by LDC (see LDC is Announced as New Builder of the 2000).